onejeuu/sc-file/docs/source/faq.rst

 1. **Cheating concerns**: Public reverse encoding would make creating hacks much easier, attracting unwanted attention and undermining this tool purpose.
 2. **Formats changes risk**: If modifying game files becomes too easy, developers might start encrypting or complicating their assets, making them inaccessible for everyone.

-**This tool supports research and creativity, not harming the game community.**

 Q: After game update ``%any_filename%`` no longer decodes!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^